sanowl/sanowl/README.md

 Hi, I'm San!
 I'm an AI engineer with a passion for creating intelligent applications.

-- 🔭 I’m currently working on [Project Name](project-link)
-- 🌱 I’m currently learning advanced machine learning techniques
+- 🌱 I’m currently diving deep into deep learning research
-- 👯 I’m looking to collaborate on AI and ML projects
 - 💬 Ask me about AI, machine learning, and data science
 - 📫 How to reach me: [sanowl98@gmail.com](mailto:sanowl98@gmail.com)